ilastik/ilastik.github.io/documentation/tracking/tracking.md

 and 3D+time data, which are both provided in the [Download]({{site.baseurl}}/download.html) section.
-The user has to decide already on the startup of ilastik whether he/she wants to *manually* track objects or the *automatic* tracking object should be used.
-Depending on this choice, this tutorial will diverge later.

 Before starting the tracking workflows, the data has to be segmented into fore- and background.
 The tutorial uses the dataset